Automatic nonlinear MPC approximation with closed-loop guarantees: Problem Setting and Preliminaries

 \subsubsection{Solution approach}

 The proposed framework is outlined in Figure~\ref{fig:framework}.
 Analogous to the approach in~\cite{Hertneck2018Learning, Nubert2020Robot}, we consider an MPC feedback law~$f$ that is robust with respect to input disturbances bounded by~$\error$.
-Hence, the approximate MPC yields desirable closed-loop guarantees if $\|f(x)-h(x)\|_\infty \leq \error$ for all $x\in\domain$, see Corollary~\ref{co:MPC} for a more formal statement.
+Hence, the approximate MPC yields desirable closed-loop guarantees if $\|f(x)-h(x)\|_\infty \leq \error$ for all $x\in\domain$.